close global

 F1 2026 qualifying changes

 F1 qualifying will retain its three-part knockout structure (Q1, Q2 and Q3) with the same timed run plan.
-Q1 will last 18 minutes, followed by a seven-minute break, then Q2 will run for 15 minutes with an eight-minute break followed finally by Q3 which will last 12 minutes.
+Q1 will last 18 minutes, followed by a seven-minute break, then Q2 will run for 15 minutes with an seven-minute break followed finally by Q3 which will now last 13 minutes.

-F1's regulations for 2026 state that 'if 22 cars are eligible six will be eliminated after Q1 and Q2'.
+F1's regulations for 2026 state that 'if 22 cars are eligible, six will be eliminated after Q1 and Q2' (instead of five in the past).

 So, Q1 will decide the grid positions P17 to P22, Q2 will determine positions P11 to P16 and 10 drivers will continue to battle for for P1 to 10 in Q3.